 The Philadelphia area has one of the most extensive bicycle trail systems in the country, with hundreds of miles of interconnected trails and bike lanes.
 This system contains multiple types of trails commuters should be aware of when using them.
-An inexperienced bicyclist might want to avoid regular bike lanes and sharrows when getting started with their daily commute, adding them as your confidence grows.
+New cyclists might want to buthan avoid regular bike lanes and sharrows when getting started with their daily commute, adding them as your confidence grows.

-Bicycle/Pedestrian Trails

-These trails are pathways dedicated to cyclists and pedestrians.
-The lack of cars make these routes some of the safest to take while commuting - but watch out for pedestrians!
+Bicycle/Pedestrian Trails Trails are pathways dedicated to cyclists and pedestrians.
+The lack of cars make these routes some of the safest to take while commuting - but watch out for pedestrians using the trail.